This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• To remove skin from peaches, submerge into boiling water for 30 seconds, then transfer to ice bath for another 30 seconds.
-Skin should easily peel off.
+• To remove skin from 5 ripe yellow peaches, submerge them into boiling water for 30 seconds, then transfer them to an ice bath for another 30 seconds.
+The skin should easily peel off.

-• In large sauce pan, heat brown sugar in white wine until melted.
-Reduce heat so that your mixture is just under boiling.
+• Meanwhile, in a large sauce pan, heat the 1/2 cup golden brown sugar in 2 cups dry white wine until dissolved.
+Reduce the heat so that your mixture is just under boiling.

 • Add the peaches to the wine, sugar and vanilla mixture, cover, and poach for 15 minutes.

-• Remove peach slices with slotted spoon.
-Increase heat to bring liquid to a gentle boil and cook uncovered for 10-15 minutes or until liquid is reduced by half.
+• Remove the peach slices with a slotted spoon.
+Increase the heat to bring the liquid to a gentle boil and cook, uncovered, for 10-15 minutes or the until liquid is reduced by half.

-• Serve peaches with syrup warm, room temperature, or cool.
-Top with mascarpone and garnish with fresh mint, if desired.
+• Serve the peaches with the syrup (can be warm, room temperature, or cooled).
+Top with mascarpone or whipped cream and garnish with fresh mint, if desired.
 Use to top crepes, ice cream, or enjoy on their own.

 Nutrition information is automatically calculated, so should only be used as an approximation.